 - Pace yourself throughout the week.
 Make sure you drink enough water, don’t skip (too many) meals, don’t try to hit every party (there are too many to cover)

 - Many people will go home exhausted.
-Many also go home with “Dreamflu” after running around for close to week with 200,000 people.
+Many also go home with “Dreamflu” after running around for close to a week with 200,000 people.
 Whatever you do stay healthy and keep the germs at bay, do it (avoiding people doesn’t count)!

 After it’s all Over

 - Follow-up with new contacts within a week or at the most two max.
-Whether you reach out via email or a social platform, it is helpful to include a personal message with some context of how you met and/or why your contacting them to improve the odds of the person remembering you and why they should respond
+Whether you reach out via email or a social platform, it is helpful to include a personal message with some context of how you met and/or why you’re contacting them to improve the odds of the person remembering you and why they should respond

 - Practice what you learned, preferably in a sandbox or developer org.
 Your production org will be happier and still fully functional if you do!